 A compound pulley has both fixed and moveable pulleys, making the load feel lighter.
 With this, the direction of the force can be easily changed, making the system suitable for moving heavy loads.
 Sometimes, more motion is required for the work to be properly done.

-This system is also called a combination pulley system. it’s designed to make heavier load be lifted with less force.
+This system is also called a combination pulley system. it’s designed to make heavier loads be lifted with less force.
 It is often used on a construction site to lift heavy objects like concrete and steel.

 Moveable pulley: